-- 1. Remove all food from the refrigerator.

-- 2. Unplug the refrigerator.

-- 3. Clean it, rinse well and dry.

-- 4. Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
-This stops odor and mold from building up.
+Unplug the refrigerator.
+Clean, rinse it well and dry.
+Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
+This will keep odor and mold from building up.